 (b) the quantity charges apply for the property as a whole in accordance with sub-bylaws (1)(a) and (1)(b), except that the respective rates for residential quantity charges only apply for the first 150 kL per nominated long term residential caravan bay.

 [By-law 17A inserted in Gazette 30 Jun 1995 p.
 2735-6; amended in Gazette 28 Jun 1996 p.
 3106; 27 Jun 1997 p.
 3176; 6 Jan 1998 p.
 40; 26 Jun 1998 p.
 3400; 29 Jun 1999 p.
 2792-3; 29 Jun 2001 p.
 3191-2; 1 Jul 2002 p.
-3156.]
+3156; 29 Jun 2007 p.
+3249.]

 17B.
-Metropolitan non-residential property water supply charges
+Metropolitan non-residential or commercial residential property water supply charges

-(1) Where a metropolitan non-residential property is metered by the Corporation, the charge payable for the current year for the provision of water supply to the property is the charge payable for the relevant size meter as set out in Schedule 1 Item 16.
+(1) Where a metropolitan non-residential or commercial residential property is metered by the Corporation, the charge payable for the current year for the provision of water supply to the property is the charge payable for the relevant size meter as set out in Schedule 1 item 17.

-(2) Where a metropolitan non-residential property is not directly served by the Corporation, the charge payable for the current year for the provision of water supply to the property is the charge determined as if the water supply to the property was metered through a 20 mm meter.
+(2) Where a metropolitan non-residential or commercial residential property is not directly served by the Corporation, the charge payable for the current year for the provision of water supply to the property is the charge determined as if the water supply to the property was metered through a 20 mm meter.

 (3) Where a metropolitan non-residential property is served but not metered by the Corporation, the charge payable for the current year for the provision of water supply to the property is the charge determined as if the water supply to the property was metered through a meter of a size equal to the diameter of the connecting pipe serving that property.